avelino/awesome-go/README.md

 * [Docker](http://www.docker.com/) - An open platform for distributed applications for developers and sysadmins.
 * [juju](https://juju.ubuntu.com/) - Automate your cloud infrastructure
 * [tsuru](http://www.tsuru.io/) - An extensible and open source Platform as a Service software.
-* [Gogs](http://gogs.io/) - A Self Hosted Git Service in the Go Programming Language
+* [Gogs](http://gogs.io/) - A Self Hosted Git Service in the Go Programming Language.
 * [Circuit](https://github.com/gocircuit/circuit) - Circuit is a programmable platform-as-a-service (PaaS) and/or Infrastructure-as-a-Service (IaaS), for management, discovery, synchronization and orchestration of services and hosts comprising cloud applications.
 * [gaudi](http://gaudi.io/) - Gaudi automates the setup of isolated and decoupled dev environments.
+* [fleet](https://github.com/coreos/fleet) - A Distributed init System.
+* [confd](https://github.com/kelseyhightower/confd) - Manage local application configuration files using templates and data from etcd or consul.
+* [etcd](https://github.com/coreos/etcd) - A highly-available key value store for shared configuration and service discovery.

 ## Utilities